joao-frohlich/cpython/Doc/library/pickle.rst

       See :ref:`pickle-persistent` for details and examples of uses.

-      .. versionchanged:: 3.13
-         Add the default implementation of this method in the C implementation of :class:`!Pickler`.

    .. attribute:: dispatch_table

       A pickler object's dispatch table is a registry of *reduction